ForEvolve/ForEvolve.AspNetCore.Localization/README.md

 1. Fork the repo
 1. Create a resource file for the language you want to translate error messages into.
 1. Translate it (obviously)
-1. Add the new language to the `supportedCultures` list in `StartupExtensions.cs`.
+1. Add the new language to the `_supportedCultures` array in `SupportedCulturesCollection.cs`.
 1. Add the new language to the `Supported languages` section of the `README.md` file with a "thanks to you" attribution and a link.
 1. Open a pull request